 La Tomatina or the tomato fight festival is popular today.
-Thousands of tourists from all around the world make their way to fight in this crazy food fight where more than 100 metric tons of over-ripe tomatoes are thrown in the streets!
+Thousands of tourists from all around the world make their way to fight in this crazy food fight where more than one hundred metric tons of over-ripe tomatoes are thrown in the streets!

-La Tomatina festival was banned in the early 50s and local authorities were arresting the participants of this event back then.
+La Tomatina festival was banned in the early fifties and local authorities were arresting the participants of this event back then.

-1957 was a very important year for the La Tomatina Festival.
-The public demand led to its becoming the official annual festival, with precisely defined rules and restrictions at the beginning.
+1957 was a particularly important year for the La Tomatina Festival.
+The public demand led to it becoming the official annual festival, with precisely defined rules and restrictions at the beginning.